 Welcome to the McKimmon Center for Extension & Continuing Education -- Serving North Carolina and Beyond for Over 90 Years

-Today, MCE&CE is comprised of eight units that reflect the ever-growing demand for continuing education and the needs of the people it serves—the Center for Urban Affairs & Community Services, Customized Contractual Education, McKimmon Conference & Training Center, Office of Professional Development, Osher Lifelong Learning Institute, Technology Training Solutions, The Collaborative at the Gateway Technology Center, and the Upper Coastal Plain Learning Council.
+Today, MCE&CE is comprised of seven units that reflect the ever-growing demand for continuing education and the needs of the people it serves—the Center for Urban Affairs & Community Services, Customized Contractual Education, McKimmon Conference & Training Center, Office of Professional Development, Osher Lifelong Learning Institute, The Collaborative at the Gateway Technology Center, and the Upper Coastal Plain Learning Council.

 For a more detailed history of MCE&CE, click here.